Whitekashin/face-rec-app/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> This is the frontend of the Face Recognition API Project
+> This is the frontend of the Face Recognition API Project.
+In order to use the DEMO you need to copy and paste the URL to an image containing a recognizable face.

 ### ✨ [Demo](https://face-recognitionv2.herokuapp.com/)